edgedb/edgedb/docs/edgeql/literals.rst

 A tuple is *fixed-length*, *ordered* collection of values, each of which may have a *different type*.
-The elements of a tuple can be of any type, including scalars, arrays, tuples, and object types.
+The elements of a tuple can be of any type, including scalars, arrays, other tuples, and object types.

 .. code-block:: edgeql-repl